University, Apprenticeships and Careers Success: Work Experience

-- Ensure that both the school and employer are notified if the pupil is unable to attend on the designated days.
+- Ensure that both the school and employer are notified if the pupils is unable to attend on the designated days

-- Look at this website for ideas and possible placements: successatschool.org/jobscourses/1
+- Look at this website for possible placements https://www.s4snextgen.org/

-For our students and parent support pack please click here.
+For our student and parent support pack click here

 We hope you have found this information useful.
 If you require any further information please contact: